amena6490/GRCNN-for-Face/README.md

 # Inference
 In this experiment, we only use MTCNN for face detection and we do not perform face alignment.
-We only evaluate GRCNN on lfw datasets and it achieve 99.82 % accuracy.
+We evaluate GRCNN on lfw datasets and it achieve 99.82 % accuracy.
 The pre-trained model will be relased soon.

 # references